eclipse-openj9/openj9-docs/docs/xxjitserveruseaotcache.md

 # -XX:\[+|-\]JITServerUseAOTCache

-This option enables the caching of AOT-compiled methods in the JITServer server.
+This option enables or disables the caching of AOT-compiled methods in the JITServer server.

 ## Syntax